jackie-cc-lai/CentralService/README.md

 Run npm run start and package.json will automatically run tsc and run from index.js after typescript is compiled.
 Env variable needs to be added with NODE_ENV set to "development"

+A development secret key (which is just a random string) is hard coded in authService and is not the same as the secret key that will be used by the service

 ## Things to do